 Peer mentoring is where more experienced students provide informal help and support to new students.

 Peer mentoring in the School of Management focuses on providing friendly assistance and guidance to new students.
 The mentors aim to improve your student experience by sharing their knowledge of the University, the city and of your course.
 They can offer study tips and personal support to help you transition smoothly into university life.

 You can find out more information about peer mentoring on the Students’ Union website.

-Each new BAF student is allocated two second year BAF mentors.
-You can meet them during a social event on Monday 3 October.
+Each new BAF student is allocated two second year BAF mentors, and each new BAM student will be mentored by either a second year BAF student or BSc Management student.
+You can meet them during a social event on Monday 2 October.